Today’s rates for a wide variety of multifamily loans

-Capital expenditures, or CapEx, are typically large investments in a property that will extend its economic life.
-For instance, replacing the windows in a building or installing a new heater would usually be considered CapEx, as these building elements may need to be replaced someday, but not for a significant period of time.
+Capital expenditures, more commonly referred to as CapEx, are typically large investments put into a commercial property that are meant to extend its economic life.
+For instance, structural investments such as replacing the windows in a building or installing a new heater are usually considered as CapEx — these building elements may need to be replaced someday, but do not typically need replacement for significant periods of time.

-Other common capital expenditures include spending money to replace or significantly repair flooring, electrical systems, plumbing systems, and ductwork.
-Funds that are used to upgrade the property to make it more valuable also count under CapEx.
-This could include adding new equipment to an industrial facility to make it more attractive to potential tenants or to induce current tenants to extend their lease.
+Some common capital expenditures include spending money to replace or significantly repair flooring, electrical systems, plumbing systems, and ductwork.
+Funds that are put towards upgrading the property to make it more valuable also count under CapEx.
+These kinds of investments include expenses like adding new equipment to an industrial facility in order to make it more attractive to potential tenants or to induce current tenants to extend their lease.

 Capital Expenditures and Accounting

-In general, capital expenditures must be capitalized, which means they will spread the cost of the asset out over its estimated economic life.
-Despite this, if a capital expenditure only maintains part of a building in its current condition (i.e. expensive roof repairs that only fix a problem and don’t extend the roof’s economic life), the expenditure can be deducted in the year in which it is made.
-In this way, certain types of capital expenditures act like operational expenditures, or OpEx, which generally refers to any expenses involving smaller repairs, payroll, and maintenance.
+In accounting terms, capital expenditures must be “capitalized” — which means the cost of the asset or investment will be spread out over its estimated economic life.
+Despite this, if a capital expenditure only maintains a part of a building in its current condition (i.e. expensive roof repairs that only fix a problem but don’t extend the roof’s economic life), the expenditure can be tax deductible in the year in which it is made.
+In this way, certain types of capital expenditures can be treated like operational expenditures (OpEx), which generally refers to any expenses involving smaller repairs, payroll, and maintenance.